Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1YsAHChZmrs.md

 ### Transcript

-> doesn't look like golf doesn't look like golf no uh it's very difficult to make golf clubs out of yes uh god damn it chad is only talking about golf
+> doesn't look like golf doesn't look like golf no, it's very difficult to make golf clubs out of yes, god damn it chad is only talking about golf